fraxnet/fraxnet/README.md

-- 👋 Hi, I’m @fraxnet
+?,- 👋 Hi, I’m @fraxnet founder
-- 👀 I’m interested in ...
+- 👀 I’m interested in technology and software
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning MLL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ERP technologies
-- 📫 How to reach me ...
+- 📫 How to reach me on my website

 <!---
 fraxnet/fraxnet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.